 Choke (3) is used start a cold engine.
-In order to do so, pull the choke lever fully to the rear or ON position and be sure to have the throttle in idle position.
-After starting the engine and a short warm-up, the choke can be slowly disengaged by moving the lever into its forward or OFF position.
+In order to do so, pull the choke lever fully to the rear or ON position (into the round indentation of throttle control lever) and be sure to have the throttle in idle position.
+After starting the engine and a short warmup, the choke can be slowly disengaged by moving the lever into its forward or OFF position.
+Hold the throttle control firmly while pushing the choke to OFF as mechanical friction might move the throttle lever out of its idle position.